abhisoniks/cs733/README.md

 ##### Files Include
 1. assign2.go
 2. assign2_test.go
+3.

 #### Assignemnt3:
 This was a wrapper to statemachine.
-In this assignment we integrate statemachine with raftmachine.
+In this assignment we integrate statemachine with its raftmachine.
 Here we implemnted 5 raftnode exchanging information, replicating data, electing leader.
-We also handled cases of partitions, leader's crashing.
+We also handled cases of partitions, leader's crashing

+These 5 raftNodes are behaving concurrently and whole system will work untill majority of raft machine are in working state.
 #####Files Included
 1. data_stru.go
 2. peers.go